5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 **Dorks**:Someone who has odd interests, and is often silly at times.
 A dork is also someone who can be themselves and not care what anyone thinks

-A Google Dork is an employee who unknowingly exp
+A Google Dork is an employee who unknowingly exposes sensitive corporate information on the Internet.

+As a passive attack method, Google dorking can return usernames and passwords, email lists, sensitive documents, personally identifiable financial information and website vulnerabilities.

+That information can be used for any number of illegal activities, including cyberterrorism,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxMTM2NzI4N119
+eyJoaXN0b3J5IjpbOTMxMjA0MDZdfQ==
 -->